 In my case, I can absolutely say that there is value in every single one of these SAAS expenditures.
 But that doesn’t take away from my growing personal discomfort with how many are there, nor the growing aggregate monthly cost.
 Or that many of these are just simply not available in a “purchase” option, without significant downside.

-Notwithstanding these issues, there is no question that SAAS is here to stay – but there still are many (vendors and customers) who are in transition.
+Notwithstanding these issues, there is no question that SAAS is here to stay – but there still are many customers who have reservations.
 What might the future of SAAS look like?
-Some predictions:
+Here are 11 predictions:

 Not all SAAS “businesses” are the same.
 Like the dot com crash of 2000, and the death of many social media sites 15+ years later, not every SAAS business will survive.
 SAAS customers must do their due diligence on the financial stability for any strategic SAAS relationship, and have a “plan B” in case of unexpected shut-down.
 It would also be worthwhile considering a “plan C” in case the SAAS vendor decided to change their business model to one that was no longer economically viable for you.
 (Yikes!)

 More to do: SAAS has changed how organizations (and individuals) purchase technology forever.
 This week, inventory your current SAAS commitments: sometimes the reason for initial sign-up no longer exists, but the charges continue to pile on.
 And then look at your legacy software, and consider whether moving them to the cloud has merit.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)

 Each week, get Randall’s 60-second nugget on translating digital knowledge to action.
 Curious?
 Read 600+ past articles.